Charging infrastructure for electric vehicles

 Currently, the transport sector is Australia's third-largest source of greenhouse gas emissions, behind burning fossil fuels to produce electricity and stationary energy (manufacturing, mining, residential and commercial fuel use), and ahead of agriculture.

 Electric vehicles (EVs) can have a huge impact in reducing the greenhouse gas emissions from the transport sector — they're a cleaner option, even if their charge comes from grid power only.

-But electric vehicles require widespread charging infrastructure, which may place strain on the electricity grid, especially through stretches of warm weather.
+But electric vehicles need widespread charging infrastructure, which may place strain on the electricity grid.

 Plugging into solar